Wonderful Varieties: A geometrical realization: Introduction

-The first two sections concern wonderful varieties (and more generally spherical varieties) and spherical systems.
-In the first section, we make some brief recalls on wonderful varieties and some of their invariants; we state Luna's definition of spherical systems in the next section.
-We then attach to any spherical system of some given group $G$ a set of characters $\lambda_D=(\omega_D,\chi_D)$ indexed by a finite set $\Delta$.
 The $\omega_D$'s are dominant weights of $G$ defined after~\cite{F} and the $\chi_D$'s are characters of some well-determined diagonalizable group $C$.
 The characters $\omega_D$ (resp. $\chi_D$) encapsulate the first (resp. the third) datum of the spherical system under consideration.
-We end up the second section by recalling how wonderful varieties and spherical systems are related and by stating explicitly Luna's conjecture.
-Further, we shall give a geometrical interpretation of the characters $\lambda_D$.
+We conclude the second section by recollecting how wonderful varieties and spherical systems are related and by stating explicitly Luna's conjecture.
+Further, we give a geometrical interpretation of the characters $\lambda_D$.

-The third section is devoted to definitions and results concerning invariant Hilbert schemes; after~\cite{AB}, we give a characterization of their tangent spaces and define a toric action on these schemes.
-We introduce also the functor of invariant deformations and give an interpretation of its obstruction space.
+The third section is devoted to definitions and results concerning invariant Hilbert schemes.
+In order to study later the geometry of these schemes, following~\cite{AB}, we give a description of their tangent spaces and define a toric action on these schemes.
+Further, we set up an obstruction theory for the functor of invariant infinitesimal deformations of the most degenerate point of a given invariant Hilbert scheme.
+As an application, we obtain a smoothness criterion for the invariant Hilbert schemes under consideration (Corollary~\ref{Schlessinger}).

 In the fourth section, we settle our main results.
-Many geometrical properties of wonderful varieties can be read off spherical systems and vice versa (\cite{Lu01}).
+We start by assigning an invariant Hilbert scheme to any given spherical system $\mathscr{S}$; this scheme is defined precisely up to the aforementioned weights $\lambda_D$ ($D\in \Delta$) associated to $\mathscr{S}$.
+Many geometrical properties of wonderful varieties can be translated into combinatorial properties of their spherical systems and vice versa (\cite{Lu01}).
 This provides a natural dictionary which in turn allows many reductions to prove Luna's conjecture.
-In particular, it suffices to consider the so-called spherically closed spherical systems (Section 6 in loc. cit.).
-Given a spherically closed spherical system $\mathcal S$ of some group $G$, let
+Based on this fact, we consider only \emph{spherically closed} systems $\mathscr S$ (Definition~\ref{sphericallyclosed}) and we study the geometry of the corresponding invariant Hilbert schemes or rather an open subsets $\Hilb(\mathscr{S})$ of them.
+This study appeals to a precise description of the tangent space along with the aforementioned obstruction space and leads to the following theorem.